rassel25/End-to-End-Azure-Data-Engineering-Pipeline-for-Sales-Analytics/README.md

 1. We use linked services to connect ADF to sources
 2. In the real world, we use a parameterized dataset

+➤ **Incremental Loading**:
+1. At first, we should create a Watermark table to contain the date lower than the minimum date in the dataset.
+2. As the pipeline runs, a stored procedure is used to replace the date in the Watermark table with the latest date of the dataset
+3. incremental load_date > last_load_date AND incremental load_date <= current_load_date

+➤ **Databricks**:
+1. Pricing Tier should be Premium to use Unity Catalogue

 ---

 ## 📦 Sales Data Description